- Periods usually start between 9-15 years of age.

 What if I get spots of blood on my underwear between my periods?

 Bleeding in the middle of your cycle could mean different things.
-Some women bleed a little bit during the middle of their cycle, when they ovulate (when a mature egg is released from your ovaries).
+Some women bleed a little bit during the middle of their cycle, when they ovulate (when a mature egg is released from your ovaries, the hormone levels may decrease a little).
 This is nothing to worry about.
-Other times, “spotting” occurs because of an infection such as a sexually transmitted infection (if you are having sexual intercourse).
-Very rarely, “spotting” can be because of a polyp (a lump that may need to be removed surgically), but this is not very common.
-You should talk to your health care provider if you have bleeding when you don’t have your period.
+Other times, “spotting” occurs because of an infection such as a sexually transmitted infection.
+Very rarely, “spotting” can be because of a polyp or fibroid, but this is not very common.
+You should talk to your HCP if you have bleeding when you don’t have your period.